CityofToronto/bdit_data-sources/volumes/rescu/README.md

 <br> Despite data quality concerns (usually due to malfunctioning detectors) RESCU data are the only source of volume counts for highways within Toronto's jurisdiction (the Allen Expressway, the Gardiner Expressway and the Don Valley Parkway).

-### 2- Who uses this data within D&A?
+### 2- Who uses this data within Data & Analytics unit (D&A) ?
 What tasks is data used for?
 >Data specialists and research analysts.
 Used for data requests (mostly staff asking for volumes on highways).

 ### 3- Who uses this data outside D&A?